Monroe County Museum - Local History Division2020 Museum Research Room and Archives Hours

-To make an appointment to use the Research Room or make an archival or artifact donation to the Monroe County Museum, please contact Caitlyn Riehle, Curator of Collections, at 734.240.7794 or email@example.com.
+To make an appointment to use the Research Room or make an archival or artifact donation to the Monroe County Museum, please contact the Registrar at 734.240.7793.
+Please wait for our contact and instructions before bringing your possible donation to the museum.
+We'd like to see photographs first if possible.

-This site is maintained by the Collections Division of the Monroe County Museum.
+This site is maintained by the Local History Division of the Monroe County Museum System.
 It is a "work in progress" as obituaries are added on a weekly basis, and is an index to the obituary file housed at the Monroe County Museum.
 To use the search click on the link ONLINE SERVICES.
 (See above notice)

 This file contains obituary notices dating back to the 1830s gleaned mostly from Monroe County, Michigan newspapers.
 Sometimes the reference is to a memorial card.
 Obituaries are not always very informative- some may be just a sentence stating someone has died.